-Long Hunter State Park offers a wide variety of trails.
+Long Hunter State Park offers a wide variety of trails and hiking opportunities.
 Here is a handy guide by naturalist/wilderness guide Jason Allen.
 Happy hiking!

 2 Miles - Loop Paved Easy Wheelchair Accessible